-Place the Aa, Bb, Nn, Ss, and Tt Letter Cards face up in a pocket chart.
+Place Letter Cards Aa, Bb, Nn, Ss, and Tt face up in a pocket chart.
 Say: Grandmother would like us to play a game called "Say It Fast."
 Grandmother whispers the directions to you.

 Say: Grandmother would like me to point to the letters, then you name them.
 Do this slowly.